Serving all people by providing personalized health and wellness through exemplary care, education and research.

 HYDROCODONE; PSEUDOEPHEDRINE (hye droe KOE done; soo doe e FED rin) is a combination of a cough suppressant with a decongestant.
 It is used to treat the cough and congestion of colds or respiratory infections.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-If this medicine upsets your stomach, take it with food.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.